 Spring Time is Swarm Time: Alumni catch up at the cocktail reception

 Herpetologist Melanie Elphick might have missed her calling as a Botanist, as she won the competition to correctly count the growth rings of the elm tree and was presented a pen made out of its wood for her prize.

 This year’s party extended the successful inaugural biology alumni party - Memories, Music and Microscopy - held last year, and we hope that it sets the scene for what will become an annual event, so pencil it into your diaries.

-The School of Biological Sciences is extremely happy to have renewed friendships with our alumni and we are keen for that friendship to continue.
+The Biological Sciences is extremely happy to have renewed friendships with our alumni and we are keen for that friendship to continue.

-Click here to view photos of the event or see the movie below of current staff from the School of Biological Sciences, which was playing at the alumni function.
+Click here to view photos of the event or see the movie below of current staff from the Biological Sciences, which was playing at the alumni function.